 Whether skinny jeans are currently the “trendiest” style on the market or not, we still can’t get seem to enough of them.
-Yes, yes, we’re totally down with the cooler fashion-girl favorites that are continuously emerging and the new jean trends dominating the runway too, but there’s no denying that it’ll be hard to completely break up with the slim denim that’s paired so perfectly with everything in our closets for so many years.
+Yes, yes, we’re totally down with the cooler fashion-girl favorites that are continuously emerging and the new jeans trends dominating the runway, too, but there’s no denying that it’ll be hard to completely break up with the slim-fit denim that’s paired so perfectly with everything in our closets for so many years.

-But let’s face it: The style does come with its leg of problems.
-It can take years to find the ultimate pair that’s not too tight in the knees, doesn’t sag in the butt, is slimming enough in the calf, but isn’t too tight in the thigh.
+But let’s face it: The style does come with its fair share of problems.
+It can take years to find the ultimate pair that’s not too tight in the knees, doesn’t sag in the butt, fits right in the calf, but isn’t too tight in the thigh.
 Are we right?
 Well, if you’re still searching (and not giving up on skinnies altogether), we’re helping you find the perfect pair.
 That’s right—we enlisted NYC-based denim aficionado and 3x1 founder Scott Morrison to weigh in on the common problems people have with skinny jeans and offer solutions.

 Keep scrolling to check out five expert tips that’ll help you find your true blue (or blues).